jessicazhu06/Sales-Prediction-for-Germany-Drug-Stores/README.md

 - Store information (1,115 stores with 10 variables)
 - Historical sales data (01/01/2013 to 31/07/2015)
 - Test data for prediction (01/08/2015 to 17/09/2015)

+## Repository Structure
+- `notebook/`: A jupyter notebook for data cleaning and exploratory data analysis
+- `src/`: Python scripts for data processing and modeling
+- `results/`: Output files and visualisations

 ## Methodology
 1. Data Preparation and Cleaning
    - Handled missing values in store dataset